NXP ColdFire: Models

 There is also the Fido 1100, a microcontroller launched in 2007 aimed at predictable embedded control systems such as Industrial Ethernet applications using the 68k/CPU32 instruction set.
 However, Fido has its own unique architecture and shares the instruction set with 68k only.

 In November 2006, Freescale announced that ColdFire microprocessor cores were available for license as semiconductor Intellectual Property through their IP licensing and support partner IPextreme Inc. ColdFire v1 core is now available under Free license (and no per use royalty) for Altera Cyclone-III FPGA's.

 In September 2007, Freescale launched the 32-bit Flexis microcontroller family with a ColdFire CPU core.

 In June 2010, Freescale announced the ColdFire+ line, which is a ColdFire V1 core using a 90 nm TFS technology.

 In 2010, Freescale also launched Kinetis, an ARM-based product line, leading some industry observers to speculate about the future of the ColdFire range, given that Freescale would have several competing CPU ranges.

+Linux support

+In February 1999, the μClinux project's Linux kernel was ported to two ColdFire processors (MCF5206 and MCF5307).
+In 2006, the Debian project was looking into making its m68k port compatible with the ColdFires, as there are ColdFire models that can be clocked as high as 300 MHz.
+This is much faster than the 68060, which can officially reach 75 MHz and can be overclocked to 110 MHz.

+Applications

+Stallion Technologies ePipe, Secure Computing SnapGear security appliances, and Arcturus Networks's System on Module products are based on ColdFire processors.
+There are ColdFire Linux-based single-board computers (SBC) with Ethernet and CompactFlash as small as 23×55 mm or 45×45 mm or based on CompactFlash (37×43 mm) itself.
+ColdFire based products have even been deployed to the International Space Station as an electronic nose project.